billsong0407/Bike4Joy/README.md

 **When we deployed our client code on Firebase and server code on ec2, we encountered this error.
 (Found in console on browser)** <br />
 Mixed Content: The page at 'https://bike4joy.web.app/' (client url) was loaded over HTTPS, but requested an insecure XMLHttpRequest endpoint 'http://3.139.109.205/bike4joy/api/location/getAll.php'.
 This request has been blocked; the content must be served over HTTPS. </br>

 **This problem is caused by the React Axios(AJAX Library).
 Since the SSL certificate can only be installed with a registered domain on the ec2.
-We could not find an alternate workaround without paying for a domain name.
+We could not find an alternate workaround without paying for a domain name for the server.
 The front end is more of the part 1 and 2 implementation, we don't want to change the framework to something else that does not have this issue.
+However, we followed all the standard practices outlined in the lecture for the server implementation.** <br />

+**Alternate Solution #1** <br />
-However, we followed all the standard practices outlined in the lecture for the server implementation.
-Our website works fine when hosted locally, we would like you to mark our project by running it locally.
-Procedures for running the application locally can be found in client/README.md** <br />
+Our website works fine when hosted locally.
+Procedures for running the application locally can be found in client/README.md <br />

+**Alternate Solution #2** <br />
+React Axios does allow sending AJAX CRUD calls to the server if both hosts are http (uncertified).
+So, we hosted it on a ec2 instance without SSL certificate, and it works fine. <br /> URL: http://18.118.57.245/ <br />
+We know installing a SSL certificate is required for part2, however we could not find other alternatives other than these two without changing our frontend framework. <br />

 - There is no name for a bike parking spot, so we use its street address to distinguish them.
 The user can search by address or by average rating <br />
 - The location database is populated with more than 100 locations, but the vast majority of them does not have any reviews. <br />